![]() 300 dpi JPEG |

-The sipsi (also known as sipsi-sipsi) is a single-reed wood-wind instrument with a cylindrical bored tube.
+The sipsi (also known as sipsi-sipsi) is a single-reed wood-wind instrument with a cylindrically bored tube.

-Typically it has 5-8 large fingerholes including a hole for the left thumb.
+Mostly it has five to eight large fingerholes including a hole for left thumb.
 The instrument is manufactured out of a hollow plantstalk

 (mostly bamboo) or wood.
-The sound is moderately powerfull for a single-reed instrument.
+Sound is very powerfull for an instrument with a cylindrically bored tube.
 It's mostly played with circular breathing.
-The large
+Its large

-fingerholes don't allow to use crossfingerings but the sipsi has a very large range to slide the tones.
+fingerholes don't allow to use cross fingerings but sipsis have a very large range to slide tones.

 nearly unchanged to date.